Advertiser Disclosure

 How To Complete a Status Match Request

-The new airline you’re soliciting will want to know you’re a frequent flyer who has attained your status from traveling a great deal with your current airline.
+The new airline you’re soliciting will want to know you’re a frequent flyer who has attained your status from travels with your current airline.
 They’ll also want to know that your elite membership is current.

-When completing your request for a status match, you’ll want to include the following:
+When completing your request for a status match, include the following:

-• Your name, address, and frequent flyer membership number of the airline program you’re requesting a status match in
+• Your name, address, and frequent flyer membership number for the airline program for which you’re requesting a status match

-• A copy of the front and back of your current membership card clearly showing your elite status level and the expiration date
+• A copy of your current membership card, front and back, clearly showing your elite status level and the expiration date

 • A copy of your current frequent flyer account statement

-This information can be submitted using the airline’s online status match form if they have one (the best option), sending an email, or submitting a request via a customer service inquiry form on the airline’s website.
+This information can be submitted using the airline’s online status match form, if they have one (the best option), by email, or by submitting a request via a customer service inquiry form on the airline’s website.

 Bottom Line: